KOBAN (KOBAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KOBAN Historical Price

-According to the latest data gathered on KOBAN live price page, the current price of KOBAN is 0.01979914USD.
-The circulating supply of KOBAN(KOBAN) is 495.98M KOBAN , giving it a market capitalization of $9.82M.
+According to the latest data gathered on KOBAN live price page, the current price of KOBAN is 0.02005114USD.
+The circulating supply of KOBAN(KOBAN) is 495.98M KOBAN , giving it a market capitalization of $9.94M.

 - 30 Days0.00%$ --$ 0.024776$ 0.019753